mstocco/mariostoc.co/content/traininglog/20230528-challenge2023-4weeksout.md

 The superior fibers of my trapezius (at the right clavicle) is still sore, but less acute this morning.
 My right ankle feels better than I expected.

-Late start to the ride as I was in town pickup up a lower stack runner for my ankle.
+Late start to the ride as I was in town picking up a lower stack runner for my ankle.

 Took 31 minutes to get up to the gate at _Westoby Road_; bit of a headwind, bit of [Sunday](javascript:flick('sun');) still in my legs.
 I felt stronger the longer I rode and explored a new bit of single track.
-The Scotch Broom has taken over and some trails are almost impassable now.
+The _Scotch Broom_ has taken over and some trails are impassable now.

 <!---->
 ## THURSDAY JUN 1